-These are different types of connection that offer varying amounts of transfer speed.
+These are different types of connections that offer varying amounts of transfer speed.
 For home studio setups and beginner producers, most connections will have more than enough transfer speed to accommodate your needs, but try to purchase an interface that has been released in the last couple of years to avoid having to unnecessarily upgrade in the near future.
 Without going into too much technical detail, Thunderbolt has the highest transfer speed, USB (varieties 3.0, 2.0, and 2.0 30-pin which is mainly for use with iPads) has the lowest and Firewire (typically 400, or 800) somewhere in the middle.
 PCs and tablets generally use USB and Thunderbolt is Mac’s high-speed version of USB.

 Digital Signal Processing